What is Night Shift mode on Mac?

 How to control Night Shift manually

-- If Night Shift is off, go to the Night Shift tab in System Preferences>Display and check the box labelled Turn on until tomorrow.
+- If Night Shift is off, go to the Night Shift tab in System Preferences > Display and check the box labeled Turn on until tomorrow.

 - Use the color temperature slider in the same window to control the degree to which colors change when Night Switch is turned on or off.

-You can also turn Night Shift on or off manually from Notification Center.
+You can also turn Night Shift on or off manually from the menu bar:

-- Click on the Notification Center icon in the top right of your Mac’s screen.
+- Click on the Toggles icon in the top right of your Mac’s screen.

 The easiest method of all — ask Siri

 - Click on the Siri button in the menu bar.
-If you don’t see it, go to System Preferences then click the Siri pane and make sure “Enable ask Siri’ and ‘Show Siri in menu bar’ are both checked.
-Alternatively, press fn + spacebar.
+If you don’t see it, go to System Preferences, then click the Siri pane and make sure ‘Enable Ask Siri’ and ‘Show Siri in menu bar’ are both checked.

 - Say “Turn on Night Shift.”